 Increased sleep patterns

 Being pregnant is a lot of work.
-It takes up energy, personal nutrients, and resources to create healthy kittens, so don’t be surprised if your cat takes more naps.
+It takes up energy, nutrients, and energy resources to create healthy kittens; so don’t be surprised if your cat takes more naps.
 Your cat will spend more time sleeping when she is pregnant to reserve energy.
-If you notice your cat napping more often throughout the day, then it’s possible she is pregnant and just resting up.
+If you notice your cat napping more often throughout the day and she appears otherwise healthy, then it’s possible she is pregnant and just resting up.
+As always, schedule an appointment with your vet if you’re unsure as to whether her behavioral change is normal or a symptom of a problem.

 More affectionate